Teo44/OpenRoutePlanner/documentation/weekly_report_2.md

 * OSM XML file parsing to graphs
 * Basic Dijkstra's algorithm using Java data structures
+* Started working on A*, currently little broken and slower than Dijkstra due to slow heuristic calculations
-* Text UI, user can define the file to parse, the type of ways to include and calculate shortest distances between nodes.
+* Text UI, user can define the file to parse, the type of ways to include and calculate shortest distance and route between nodes.
 * Unit testing for the parser and Dijkstra

 ## Issues